wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

    PROTIP: The <tt>git-basics.env</tt> file is placed in your $HOME folder, separate from any folder that can be pushed back to Git hosting because you may want to <strong>type your password</strong> in the file for more automatic functionality in the script, such as deleting repos, functions which even hub does not perform.

+   There is an enterprise edition of the script that has more secure features such as reference to a Vault server which holds and dispenses secrets.

    ### git-scripts folder in $HOME